-I have been making this recipe for some 15+ years.
-I started making it when I was living with a vegetarian roommate, and we would occasionally cook together.
-We were both big fans of mushrooms and kept a steady stock pile in the fridge.
-At the time, the portabella mushroom was making a huge statement in the veggie world and often graced the table.
+I have been making this recipe for what feels like my entire life.
+I started making it when I was living with a vegetarian roommate, and we kept a steady stockpile of mushrooms on hand.
+At the time, the portabella mushroom was making a huge statement in the veggie world and everyone was enjoying them including us.
 In case you are not familiar with a portabella, it is the larger and meatier cousin of the criminis.
-One thing I love about the portabella is that their stem has a firm texture and can be cooked along side the slightly tan and flat caps.
-Back in the day, we often grilled or pan fried them, just as you would a steak.
-One night after a couple glasses of wine, I decided to toss some into the meatless stroganoff I was creating.
-I was hoping the meaty texture would add some substance to my otherwise meatless recipe and, it did.
+One thing I love about the portabella is that their stem has a firm texture and can be cooked along with the caps.
+I use to often grill or pan fried one and enjoy as I would a steak.
+One night after a long day I work I wanted something more hearty and came up with this recipe for Mushroom Stroganoff.
+The meaty texture of the mushrooms was a great substitute for the meat that is usually used.

 Do you have a favorite meatless stroganoff recipe?